John Ball Zoo Trip Planner

-Sneak a Peak | Gather a group and get a behind the scenes look with either the Under the Sea Tour or African Savannah Tour.
+Sneak a Peak | Gather a group and get a behind-the-scenes look with either the Under the Sea Tour or African Savannah Tour.

-Pro Tips for Navigating JBZ
+Pro Tips for Navigating John Ball Zoo

 Families can easily spend hours at this zoo, between the animals and the activities and play structures interspersed.
 Here are some tips for being prepared: